luckyhyosun/fullstackopen/README.md

 ✴️ **State** is a component's memory.
 Components often need to change what’s on the screen as a result of an interaction, such as, clicking “buy” should put a product in the shopping cart.
 So, components need to **remember** things: the current input value, the current image, the shopping cart.
 In React, this kind of component-specific memory is called state.

-Every time the setCounter modifies the state it causes **the component to re-render**.
+Every time the setCounter modifies the state and it causes **the component to re-render**.
 ```js
 import { useState } from 'react'